reinka/blog/content/post/execute-as-root-on-linux.md

 hello
 ```

+# Implementation specific

+**Note**: This is Linux specific!
+On some UNIX implementations root can still execute a file even when
+the executable permission is not granted to any category.
+I was curious and tried it on MacOS, however
+it shows the same behaviour as on Linux.

 #### Resources

 Kerrisk, Michael.
 The Linux programming interface: a Linux and UNIX system programming handbook.
 No Starch Press, 2010.